 I was a Stage IV Endometriosis patient.
 In short, infertile.
 But that did not stop me to believe that God can open my womb.
 My husband began to follow the footsteps of Isaac who prayed for his wife.
 Genesis 25:21 “Isaac pleaded with the Lord on behalf of his wife, because she was unable to have children.
 The Lord answered Isaac’s prayer, and Rebekah became pregnant with twins.”

 Okay, we did not have twins.
-But, 3 months after the procedure we were pregnant!
+But three months after the procedure we were pregnant!
 I cried for joy for the Lord remembered me.
 However, on our 5th week check up, the doctor could not find the sac.
 My blood (hcg) test says I am definitely pregnant, the pregnancy test shows 2 lines.
 But there was no sac.

 We started to pray, and I believed God will show us a miracle that the next test we will see the baby in the uterus.
 We flew to Manila to have myself checked there… The findings — possible ectopic pregnancy.